Suicide Treatment & Recovery in Integrated Behavioral Health (STRIBH)

 Overview

-Several policy initiatives (The Joint Commission, Zero Suicide, etc.) have resulted in substantial improvement in suicide risk screening, assessment, and crisis management.
+Policy initiatives like The Joint Commission and Zero Suicide have resulted in substantial improvement in suicide risk screening, assessment, and crisis management.
 This appears to have decreased the short-term risk of suicide attempts.
 However, evidence-based treatments for suicidality are uncommon and not widely taught.
-After completing a safety plan, many clinicians are unclear where to go next and worry if they have “done enough”.
+For many clinicians, it remains unclear where to go next after completing a safety plan.
+Many worry if they have “done enough”.
 Recent research has also found that some patients at risk of suicide don’t tell healthcare providers due to fear of overreaction, involuntary treatment, or a history of being assessed repeatedly but not receiving useful treatment.

 Goals